 This filter has a long life and 15 stages of filtration to remove harsh chemicals, metals, and odors from your water.

-While the color of the filter does not have anything to do with the filtration device itself, the options are nice because you can find a color that matches or complements your current showerhead and bathroom fixtures.
+While the filter color does not have anything to do with the filtration device itself, the options are nice because you can find a color that matches or complements your current showerhead and bathroom fixtures.

-It is fairly simple to install this showerhead filter and it comes with a full set of instructions and everything needed to properly install it.
+It is fairly simple to install this showerhead filter, and it comes with a full set of instructions and everything needed to install it properly.

 One essential step is to wash water through the shower filter for about 5 minutes before attaching it to the showerhead.
 This will flush out any dust from the filter media that might have settled inside the filter.

 Teflon tape and silicone washers are included to ensure a tight seal between the joints connecting the shower arm to the filter and the filter to the showerhead.